zabbix/zabbix/templates/db/postgresql_agent2/README.md

 ## Overview

-This template is designed for the effortless deployment of PostgreSQL monitoring by Zabbix via Zabbix agent 2 and doesn't require any external scripts.
+This template is designed for the deployment of PostgreSQL monitoring by Zabbix via Zabbix agent 2 and uses a loadable plugin to run SQL queries.

 ## Requirements